 surgical care for poor children and adults who lack access in 13 developing countries.
-It renews the health of 3,000 people each year—so they can go to school, provide for their families, and be productive members of society.
+We renew the health of 3,000 people each year—so they can go to school, provide for their families, and be productive members of society.

 to increase year-round access to high-quality surgical care in underserved areas of the world.
 By doing so, ReSurge impacts the world by reducing suffering and poverty, giving more patients a second chance at a normal, productive life.

 More About Us